OliverO2/compose-counting-grid/README.md

 #### How To Build And Run

-JVM desktop application: `./gradlew clean runRelease`
+JVM desktop application: `./gradlew runRelease`

-Js browser application: `./gradlew clean -Dapplication.useJs=true jsBrowserProductionRun` (requires some patience for bundles to load)
+Js browser application: `./gradlew -Dapplication.useJs=true jsBrowserProductionRun` (requires some patience for bundles to load)

-Wasm browser application: `./gradlew clean wasmJsBrowserProductionRun` (requires some patience for bundles to load)
+Wasm browser application: `./gradlew wasmJsBrowserProductionRun` (requires some patience for bundles to load)

-* If you'd like Wasm even faster, try aggressive optimization: `./gradlew clean -Dapplication.optimize=true wasmJsBrowserProductionRun`
+* If you'd like Wasm even faster, try aggressive optimization: `./gradlew -Dapplication.optimize=true wasmJsBrowserProductionRun`

 #### What To Try